Table of Contents

-The data storage architecture for Prometheus is extremely helpful for aggregating data, making Prometheus more effective for data aggregation than the open source Graphite.
+The data storage architecture for Prometheus is extremely helpful for aggregating data.
 Each metric in Prometheus is also recorded with a label, allowing users to break down metrics into groups and subgroups for looking at different sets of data.

 For more information about the structure of Prometheus, check out our article Prometheus Monitoring 101.
 This article outlines everything you need to know to get a basic understanding of Prometheus.

 Prometheus is easier to scale up than Graphite, though the main issue that engineers have is the long-term storage of data.
-Open source Prometheus only stores data for up to 14 days, making record keeping and forecasting with your data very difficult.
-One way to work around this problem is to configure remote storage.
-However, configuring remote storage can cause many issues, as maintaining and monitoring the storage is time consuming.
-Visit our Hosted Prometheus page to find out how Prometheus can help with scaling your Prometheus.
+Open-source Prometheus only stores data for up to 14 days, making record-keeping and forecasting with your data very difficult.

 When it comes to dashboarding for Graphite and Prometheus, it is most common to use Grafana for both solutions.
 Grafana is a very versatile dashboard tool that allows you to import data from many different data sources.
 Some users will have data from Prometheus, StatsD, and Elasticsearch all visualized in the same Grafana dashboard.
 Grafana is also a great tool because there is a broad set of plugins allowing you to create the dashboard that you need.

 Here is an example of a Grafana dashboard monitoring a Prometheus data source:

 Find out how this Grafana dashboard is built in our article, Our Favorite Grafana Dashboards.